vanillaspa/boilerplate/README.md

   npm run dev
 ```

-You can then access the app via https://localhost:4173 in your browser.
+You can then access the app via https://localhost:5173 in your browser.

 ## How It's done

-You create SNIPPETS by using dedicated Single File Components (SFCs) à la Vue or Svelte with a ```template```, ```script``` and ```style``` tag on the top-level of the `.sfc` file.
+You create standards-conforming WebComponents in dedicated Single File Components with a ```template```, ```script``` and ```style``` tag on the top-level of the `.sfc` file.

 You combine standard HTML templates vith vanilla JS.
 [SEE THE EXAMPLE](https://github.com/vanillaspa/boilerplate/blob/main/src/components/please/please-donate.sfc)

 ![Conceptual graphic](https://github.com/vanillaspa/boilerplate/blob/main/assets/conceptual.png)

 This is AI-ready.
+VS Code is recommended.
-Say to the AI, for instance Copilot in VS Code: *Learn how to create sfc components with vanillaspa and create a single file component for a donate paypal button.*
+Just clone the boilerplate repo and tell your C-L-AI for instance: *Learn how to create sfc components with vanillaspa and create a single file component for a donate paypal button.*

 This is a no-brainer.